rcourtman/pulse/README.md

 Pulse is a monitoring dashboard application built with React, Vite, and Tailwind CSS.
 It provides real-time insights into your Proxmox server, allowing you to track key metrics and identify potential issues.

+## Features

+### Real-time Monitoring
+- CPU, Memory, Disk, and Network usage tracking
+- Color-coded thresholds for quick status identification
+- Configurable alert thresholds with toggle option
+- Service pinning for priority monitoring

+### Customizable Settings
+- Adjustable threshold values for all metrics
+- Enable/disable threshold indicators
+- Pin important services to the top
+- Sort by any metric

+### Easy Onboarding
+- Interactive setup wizard
+- Step-by-step guide for creating Proxmox API tokens
+- Automatic token validation
+- Secure credential storage

+## Quick Start

+1. Clone the repository:
+    ```bash
+    git clone <repository_url>
+    ```

+2. Navigate to the project directory:
+    ```bash
+    cd pulse
+    ```

+3. Install the dependencies:
+    ```bash
+    npm install
+    ```

+4. Start the development environment:
+    ```bash
+    npm run dev
+    ```

+5. Open your browser and navigate to `http://localhost:5173`

+6. Follow the onboarding wizard to connect to your Proxmox server

+## Connecting to Proxmox

+The application includes an interactive setup wizard that will guide you through:

+1. Creating a Proxmox API token
+2. Configuring your connection
+3. Validating your credentials

+### Manual Token Creation

+If you prefer to create the token manually:

+1. Log in to your Proxmox VE web interface
+2. Navigate to Datacenter → Permissions → API Tokens
+3. Click "Add" to create a new API token
+4. Select a user (e.g., root@pam)
+5. Enter "monitoring" as the token ID
+6. ⚠️ IMPORTANT: Uncheck "Privilege Separation"
+7. Click "Add" and save the token value securely

+## Architecture

+The application consists of two main components:
+- A React application served by Vite's development server on port 5173
+- An Express backend server running on port 3001 that proxies requests to your Proxmox server

+The React application communicates with the backend through a configured proxy, allowing seamless API interactions while avoiding CORS issues.

 ## Technologies Used

 ### Core Dependencies